Dabbingonmyhaters/Project_1/README.md

 # day34-csp

-## INSTRUCTIONS
 Welcome back!
 I hope you all had an amazing Winter Break (and didn't make yourselves suffer by working on the Explore task over break....)

-YOUR TASK: Your task is to use Python to read in a FASTA file, calculate the GC content (% of the nucleotide sequence that is either G or C) of each gene, and then display the gene name with it's GC content.
+Your task is to use Python to read in a FASTA file, calculate the GC content (% of the nucleotide sequence that is either G or C) of each gene, and then display the gene name with it's GC content.
 Within day_34_assignment.py, you will find an example showing you how to read .txt files in Python.

-This all seems pretty straightforward...but now we're also adding GitHub into the mix!

-In the file day_34_assignment.py, you'll find a series of questions.
-Answer those questions to help guide you through today's project.
+This all seems pretty straightforward...but now we're also adding GitHub into the mix!In the file day_34_assignment.py, you'll find a series of questions that walk you through using GitHub.
+They will rely on content we cover in class.
+Please answer those questions thoroughly in day_34_assignment.py.

 Oh, and here's a *useful reference*: https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf